 Joshua did not build a whole generation’s faith around his leadership or personality or his anointing or his vision … but solidly in God.
-Their eyes were on God, not men.
-That’s how this generation’s faith continued to flourish even after the death of Joshua … throughout the lifetime of the elders who outlived Joshua.
+Their eyes were inspired to look on God, not men.
+That’s how this generation’s faith continued to flourish even after the death of Joshua … throughout the lifetime of the elders who outlived Joshua. … a legacy.

 In the book of Joshua, Israel followed God’s word,

 experienced God’s specific guidance in each step and battle,